 Developing an extension

-The first step of this journey is to create an Edge extension:
+The first step of this journey is to create a Microsoft Edge extension:

 - New to extensions?
 Check out our guide on how to create extensions for information on how to build your first browser extension!

 - Already familiar with extension APIs?
 Check out our API support documentation for the latest info on which APIs are supported/in development.

 - Have a Chrome extension that you want to port to Microsoft Edge?
 Try the Microsoft Edge Extension Toolkit!

 Once you have an extension that works in Microsoft Edge, you'll want to side load it to see it in action.
 The first step to do this is to ensure that you have extension developer features enabled.
 This will allow you to side load extension files in Microsoft Edge so that you can test your extension while developing it.
 Should you run into any issues, the F12 developer tools allow you to debug the various contexts of your extension to determine exactly what's going on.
 Still running into issues?
 Our troubleshooting guide has solutions to several common gotchas.